moostjs/moostjs/docs/webapp/controllers.md

 ## Introduction

 In a Moost application, a controller is a class that groups a set of event handlers.
-Controllers allow you to logically organize your code into separate units.
-They can be imported into each other, creating a nested hierarchy.
-Controllers can also have a prefix that affects the routes of their handlers.
-Nested controllers inherit the prefix of their parent controller.
+Controllers enable logical organization of your code into separate units, and with the help of prefixes and nested controllers, you can create complex routing structures.

-## Define Controller
+## Define Controller with Prefix

-To define a controller in Moost, you need to annotate a class with the `@Controller()` decorator.
-Optionally, you can provide a path prefix as an argument to the decorator.
+To define a controller in Moost, you use the `@Controller()` decorator and provide a path prefix as an argument.
+This prefix will apply to all routes defined within the controller.

 ::: code-group
 ```ts [main.controller.ts]